-- Forward bias occurs when a voltage is applied across the the solar cell such that the electric field formed by the P-N junction is decreased.
+- Forward bias occurs when a voltage is applied across the solar cell such that the electric field formed by the P-N junction is decreased.
 It eases carrier diffusion across the depletion region, and leads to increased diffusion current.

 - In the presence of an external circuit that continually provides majority carriers, recombination increases which constantly depletes the influx of carriers into the solar cell.
 This increases diffusion and ultimately increases current across the depletion region.

 - Reverse bias occurs when a voltage is applied across the solar cell such that the electric field formed by the P-N junction is increased.
 Diffusion current decreases.

 1. Thermal Equilibrium

 At thermal equilibrium there are no external inputs such as light or applied voltage.
 The currents balance each other out so there is no net current within the device.

 Under steady state there are external inputs such as light or applied voltage, but the conditions do not change with time.
 Devices typically operate in steady state and are either in forward or reverse bias.

 If the applied voltage changes rapidly, there will be a short delay before the solar cell responds.
 As solar cells are not used for high speed operation there are few extra transient effects that need to be taken into account.